Xuánwǔ Lake Park

 Alongside the city's Ming walls and Xuánwǔ Lake (Xuánwǔ Hú) is Buddhist Jīmíng Temple, first built in AD 527 during the Three Kingdoms...

-Named after the mountain in ĀnhuĪ, this attractive park is situated south of Xuánwǔ Lake Park.
+Named after the mountain in ĀnhuĪ, this attractive park is situated south of Xuánwǔ Lake Park, by the city walls.

 Behind the Wall